matthewmueller/flashcard/Readme.md

 ### `text`

 Text is anything that isn't a url.
-Flashcard supports markdown blocks as well as code blocks.
+Flashcard this text to markdown and supports code blocks.

 > Whitespace doesn't matter except when you're in a text block (ie. in between paragraphs)